Haixing-Hu/rollup-builder/README.md

 - `libraryName` (string): The name of your library (used in the UMD format).
 - `importMetaUrl` (string): The `import.meta.url` of the caller module.
 - `options` (object): Additional build options, including:
+    - `debug` (boolean): Whether to print debug information.
+If this field is not specified, the default value is `false`.
     - `formats` (\[string\]): An array of formats to build.
 If this field is not specified, the default value is `['cjs', 'esm']`.
     - `nodeEnv` (string): The `NODE_ENV` environment variable.
 If this field is